Shapez 2: zen automation without rush or enemies

 When your enemy is a poorly painted square 🎨

 The biggest threat in Shapez 2 is not a giant bug or an asteroid storm.
 It's realizing you've spent three hours trying to paint a lavender hexagon and the game gives you a bubblegum pink rhombus instead.
-But no big deal: you dismantle, try another layout, and meanwhile, you make some coffee.
+But no worries: you dismantle, try another layout, and meanwhile, brew a coffee.
 Here, the only deadline is the one you set yourself, and hey, if you don't meet it, the square will still be waiting patiently.